vsharsha-dev/FileManager/README.md

 1. Stop the frontend (Vite) development server:
    - Press `Ctrl+C` in the frontend terminal

-2. Stop the Spring Boot backend:
-   - Press `Ctrl+C` in the backend terminal

-3. Stop the database:
+2. Stop the backend and database:
 ```bash
 docker-compose down
 ```